zilupe/unicorner/README.md

 more than one season.
 Each franchise should be given an ID which is independent from GM IDs.
 These can be maintained in a `franchises.csv` file.

-Then, for each season that a franchise joins, we create a separate **Team** object whose ID is constructed from GM's season and team IDs by zero-padding them.
-For example, team identified by GM with `TeamId=23` playing in season `SeasonId=101` gets ID: `0101.0023`
+Then, for each season that a franchise joins, we create a separate **Team** object whose ID is a concatenation of zero-padded GM season's ID and team ID.
+For example, team identified by GM with `TeamId=23` playing in season `SeasonId=101` gets ID `0101.23`

 Each such team can have its own name so every season a franchise can use a different name.
 The mapping from teams to franchises is maintained in a `franchise_seasons.csv` file.